-Logging HTTP activity
+Logging HTTP activity by manually setting environment variables

 - If Firefox is already running, exit out of it.